savikko/pinnikey/README.md

 How to start developing?
 ==============

 First, install Meteor (https://www.meteor.com/install).
-Works on OS X and Linux.
-If running Windows, then first try to convert yourself to better OS and if you are not able to do that, read <http://win.meteor.com/>
+Supports OS X / Linux / Windows.

 If you are not familiar with Meteor, I recommend you to purchase and read Discover Meteor <https://www.discovermeteor.com/>.